-I am constantly visiting flea markets and estate sales searching for everyday objects that give me pause.
-From old shoes, worn books, and rusty screwdrivers to bicycle parts, vintage rulers, and crutches.
-I also have an affinity for collecting hundreds of the same item.
-These discarded and overlooked objects come home to my Oakland based studio.
+I am constantly visiting flea markets and estate sales searching for objects that give me pause.
+From old shoes and worn books, to rusty screwdrivers and battered crutches.
+These discarded and overlooked objects come home to my Oakland-based studio.
 There, my haul of the neglected are repurposed into assemblage sculptures and installations primarily addressing social, cultural, and political topics.

 My work is material-based and process oriented.
 The objects I collect are used for their connotative, associative or narrative possibilities.
 I juxtapose and modify items with careful consideration and decisive intent—nothing is accidental.
-The materials I use challenge viewers to consider multiple references to understand the full meaning of my tactile sculptures and/or immersive installations.
-I want my audience to think beyond the object’s physical confines and ask: What are the associative qualities of these objects referring to?
+The materials I use challenge viewers to consider multiple references to understand the full meaning of my work.
+I want my audience to think beyond an object’s physical confines and ask: What are the associative qualities of these objects referring to?

 B. 1953, St Louis, Missouri.